Scottish Shipwrecks

 Benghazi

-Constructed by Charles Rennoldson & Son at South Shields, the Castle Class steam trawler John Bullock was built to the order of the Admiralty and launched in September 1917.
-She had a three cylinder steam engine, single screw propulsion and dimension of 125.3’ x 23.2’ x 12.6’.
+Constructed by Charles Rennoldson & Son at South Shields (Yard No 186) the Castle Class steam trawler John Bullock was built to the order of the Admiralty and launched on 9th July 1917.
+She had a triple expansion steam engine by Shields Engineering and Drydock Co Ltd, single screw propulsion delivering 87 registered horse power.
+She measured 125.3′ x 23.2′ x 12.6′ and her tonnage was 275 gross tons, 106 net tons.
 She was purchased by Belgian owners in 1921 and registered at Ostend under a new name, Filiep Coenen.
-In 1939 she was sold again, this time returning to UK ownership in Hull with another name change to Flying Admiral (H66).
-Following another change of ownership in 1945 her name changed to Benghazi and she moved her base in 1947 to Fleetwood but retained the name Benghazi until her loss later that year.
+In 1939 she was sold again, this time returning to UK ownership in Hull with further name change to Flying Admiral (H66).
+Following another change of ownership in 1945 her name changed to Benghazi and she moved her base in 1947 to Fleetwood retaining the name Benghazi until her loss later that year.

 View towards Fladda Lighthouse from the wreck

 Meanwhile aboard the Benghazi the four remaining men were alarmed to feel their damaged ship floating off the rock and drifting off into the night, now at the mercy of the fierce tides in the Sound of Luing.
-They sent out a radio SOS, which was answered by the Campbeltown and Tobermory lifeboats, but, as help sped to the scene, she ran aground again on Fladda, a small rocky island in the middle of the Sound of Luing, just beneath the lighthouse.
-The four men aboard spent a terrifying night as she bumped and rolled on the rocks fearing that she was in danger of sinking at any moment.
+They sent out a radio SOS, which was answered by the Campbeltown and Tobermory lifeboats but, as help sped to the scene, she ran aground again on Fladda, a small rocky island in the middle of the Sound of Luing, just beneath the lighthouse.
+The four men aboard spent a terrifying night as she bumped and rolled on the rocks fearing that she would sink at any moment.
 Some time during the night Frank Duncan, the remaining ordinary seaman aboard, disappeared and was never seen again.
 In the early morning the three remaining crewmen succeeded in getting onto the island and waited for rescue.
-When the lifeboat finally arrived, at first it was too rough for her to get close enough to take the three men off but eventually she managed to get them off the barren rock and away to safety.
+When the lifeboat finally arrived initially it was too rough for her to get close enough to take the three men off but eventually she managed to pick them up from the barren rock and took them to safety.

 At first they were very confident that the Benghazi would be re-floated and a salvage tug was dispatched to the scene to pull her off the rocks.
-Before this was accomplished, on the 26th April three days after the wrecking, she slipped off the reef and sank.
-Her starboard side was till visible above water at low tide and it was still hoped that she might be raised but she became a total wreck.
+Before this was accomplished, on the 26th April three days after the stranding, she slipped off the reef and sank.
+Her starboard side was still visible above water at low tide and it was still hoped that she still might be raised but she became a total wreck.

 Benghazi Dive slideshow